Pat Hackett

-Patrick Joseph Hackett (born 9 June 1954), is a British Labour politician and former Leader of Wirral Council.
+Patrick Joseph Hackett (born 9 June 1954), is a British Liberal Democrat politician and former Leader of Wirral Council.

 He was elected leader of the Labour group on Wirral Council on 5 May, becoming Leader of the Council at the annual meeting on 14 May leading a minority Labour administration.

+Hackett later moved to Dawlish and joined the Liberal Democrats, where he was elected uncontested onto the town council.